nus-cs2113-AY2122S1/ip/docs/README.md

 # User Guide
 **Shima**, aka _Duke_ for its previous name, is an **assistance bot** that provides a platform for users to note down important to-do tasks, deadlines or events.
-It is a **Command Line Interface (CLI)** based application developed for deskptop user.
-Meaning, **Shima** only accepts commands that are typed using keyboard.
-It is fast, convenient and efficient for editing, deleting and managing tasks.
+It is a **Command Line Interface (CLI)** based application developed for deskptop user, meaning that **Shima** only accepts commands that are typed using keyboard.
+For users who frequently use it, **Shima** is fast, convenient and efficient compared to ordinary Graphic User Interface (GUI).

 ## Setup
 To run this application on your PC, please ensure you have done the following:
 1. Downloaded and set up [Java 11](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html) on you PC
-2. Downloaded the [jar file](https://github.com/tryyang2001/ip/releases/tag/A-Release) for this application
+2. Downloaded the [jar file](https://github.com/tryyang2001/ip/releases/tag/A-Release) for the application (It is safe, no worry :)
-3. Open **Terminal** and move to the directory of the jar.file
+3. Open **Terminal**, **Command Prompt** or equivalent on your PC and locate the directory of the **jar.file**
-4. Run the command at the directory of the jar file: `java -jar ip.jar`
+4. Run the command `java -jar ip.jar` at the directory of the jar file

 ### Quick start